wrye-bash/wizparse/Breaking Changes.md

   Double and triple backslashes for line continuation occur in several wizards and are relatively easy to support.
 - Random unicode characters in a wizard are no longer silently ignored, but instead cause an error.
   For example, one SSE wizard had several ▒ characters (MEDIUM SHADE, U+2592) at the end of a line.

+## Historical
+These were previously listed as breaking changes, but have since made their way into the old parser as well.

 - New keywords:
   - `DeSelectAllPlugins`
   - `DeSelectPlugin`